Meet the people, the process and the history behind the creation of Glastonbury’s painted bins…

 Dan aka Glastonbury Jesus started Charity Bins in 2011 – he and the group of volunteers paint 100 personalised bins every Glastonbury-year for anyone kind enough to make a donation to CARE International UK.
 Over the last 8 years, Dan and the team have managed to raise over £15,000 for the charity, which in other words, means there are people alive today thanks to Glastonbury’s Charity Bins.

 CARE is a major international humanitarian agency delivering emergency relief and long-term international development projects.
-This year’s 100 bins have already all been sponsored, with 120% of the target being achieved!
+2022’s 100 bins have all been sponsored, with 123% of the target being achieved!

 Dan says favourite design requests include Michael Eavis on a fire breathing badger & a narwhal rave, with some families having had a bin every year since he started back in 2011.

-In 2017 Dan proposed to his girlfriend Emily (who he met through bin painting and while being her boss) on the Gateway Stage in the Theater & Circus fields.
-The couple will be getting married this year on the same stage, and have invited anyone and everyone attending the Festival to come and join them in celebration!
+In 2017 Dan proposed to his girlfriend Emily (who he met through bin painting and while being her boss) on the Gateway Stage in the Theater & Circus fields – The couple eventually got married on the same stage at the 2019 edition of the Festival.

 Apart from bringing people together and sparking the creative minds of the masses, do not be mistaken – these are functional bins.
 They are continuously emptied out throughout the entire festival by a hard-working group of crew labourers, while another section of equally hardworking crew meticulously sift through all of the minging, smelly contents up in the recycling centre in order that the refuse is dealt with efficiently.